Macquarie Centre: History

+20th Century

+1960s: purchase of land

-In 1968 Grace Bros. purchased 16 acres of land in North Ryde with plans to build a $12 million shopping centre.
-Rival department store David Jones had shown interest in the area and developed plans with Hooker Investment Corporation (now LJ Hooker) to build their own shopping centre known as Garden City at Epping Road, Macquarie Park on what was industrial land.
-David Jones had difficulty seeking approval with the plans rejected by Ryde Municipal Council and they were forced to lodge their plans with the State Planning Authority.
+In 1968, Grace Bros purchased 16 acres of land in North Ryde with plans to build a $12 million shopping centre.
+Rival department store David Jones had shown interest in the area and developed plans with Hooker Investment Corporation to build their own shopping centre known as Garden City on Epping Road, Macquarie Park on what was industrial land.
+David Jones had difficulty seeking approval, with the plans rejected by Ryde Municipal Council, and they were forced to lodge their plans with the State Planning Authority.
 Garden City was designed by Donald Crone, one of the leading architects who had designed the Sydney Tower.
 The plans included 80 speciality stores, an office tower and a distribution centre which would replace the one at Alexandria.
 The initial development application made by Grace Bros was not approved by council and instead lodged with SPA which was later rejected.
-Grace Bros unturned submitted a further appeal with the support of three town planners.
-In 1969 Grace Bros purchased further land and by November 1969, the State Government approved the Grace Bros proposal while David Jones proposal on zoning grounds was rejected.
+Grace Bros, unturned, submitted a further appeal with the support of three town planners.

+In 1969, Grace Bros purchased further land and by November 1969, the State Government approved the Grace Bros proposal while David Jones proposal on zoning grounds was rejected.

-Throughout the 1970s Grace Bros barely opened a store with the Macquarie store set to be their first full-line store in over a decade.
-Work began in March 1979 on the 9.4 hectare site adjoining the university when the AMP Society agreed to become the majority shareholder and provide greater share of the finance for the $80 million shopping centre.
+Throughout the 1970s, Grace Bros barely opened a store with the Macquarie store set to be its first full-line store in over a decade.
+Work began in March 1979 on the 9.4 hectare site adjoining the university when AMP agreed to become the majority shareholder and provide greater share of the finance for the $80 million shopping centre.

-Throughout the construction period the centre had faced industrial disputes with the Industrial Commission awarding $24 over their awards in November 1979 as major site allowance.
-After further problems arose workers were offered $1000 in shopping vouchers depending on their qualification level.
-Further disputes continued with the demand for an additional $40 a week increase which was rejected and by July 1981 only a third of the required workforce were on the job.
+Throughout the construction period, the centre had faced industrial disputes with the Industrial Commission awarding $24 over their awards in November 1979 as major site allowance.
+After further problems arose, workers were offered $1,000 in shopping vouchers depending on their qualification level.
+Further disputes continued with the demand for an additional $40 a week increase which was rejected and by July 1981, only a third of the required workforce were on the job.